Terry Baker: Professional career

-Baker was the first overall pick in the 1963 NFL Draft, taken by the Los Angeles Rams, He was also the ninetieth pick of the AFL draft in the twelfth round by the San Diego Chargers).
+Baker was the first overall pick in the 1963 NFL draft, taken by the Los Angeles Rams.
+He was also the ninetieth pick of the AFL draft in the twelfth round by the San Diego Chargers).
 The Rams had drafted Roman Gabriel in 1962 and had Zeke Bratkowski on the roster as well.

 Before going into training camp with the Rams, he led the College All-Stars to victory in the Chicago College All-Star Game that matched them against the defending NFL champion (Green Bay Packers), the last time the college team would beat an NFL team before the game was discontinued in 1976.
 When Baker arrived in camp, he dazzled in the presentation of calling out signals and handing the ball out while doing soft throws for warm-up lobs.
 However, as camp went on, it was discovered that he did not have a strong arm to throw the ball hard more than a general lob, as his arm was used to rolling out to throw in college rather than throwing a straight pass from the pocket.
-The result was that while he could throw short passes capably, his attempts at long passes would turn into easy balls for interceptions due to low velocity.
-A game against the Detroit Lions saw him picked apart for three interceptions (one returned for a touchdown).
-He went 6-of-12 for 72 yards while rushing four times for 21 yards in a 23-2 loss.
+The result was that while he could throw short passes capably, his long passes were susceptible to being intercepted due to low velocity.

+In a game against the Detroit Lions, Baker threw three interceptions, with one returned for a touchdown.
+He went 6-of-12 for 72 yards while rushing four times for 21 yards in a 23–2 loss.
 Four games later, he went 5-of-7 for 68 yards with one interception versus the Chicago Cardinals while running five times for 25 yards.
 These were his only two games where he served as a primary quarterback (aside from two games where he was sent to throw one pass).
-He scored his only touchdowns in his final season of 1965.
-He caught 8 passes for 82 yards against the Chicago Bears on September 26; he caught a ten-yard pass from Bill Munson in the fourth quarter that served as the go-ahead points in a 30-28 win.
-The next week against the Minnesota Vikings, Baker caught a 38-yard pass from Gabriel in the first quarter, but the Rams lost 38-35 while he caught four passes for 61 yards.
-He scored his last touchdown on October 17, 1965, rushing the ball one yard in his only carry against the San Francisco 49ers in a loss.